BLOKBUSTR/EnemyValuableTweaks/README.md

 Note that each category takes priority over the previous.
 Configs update immediately, especially while in-game if using RepoConfig.

 - Timer
   - **EnableTimer**: Whether to enable the main timer that automatically disables indestructibility once expired.
+If disabled, the orb will never become destructible unless any of the following additional checks are enabled.
   - **TimerLength**: Time in seconds until the orb loses indestructibility.
 Vanilla default is 5 seconds.
 - Additional Checks
   - **AdditionalChecksDelay**: Time in seconds before all following checks activate after the orb has initially spawned.
 This option reads from the main timer, and will not work if greater than **TimerLength**.
 Set to 0 to disable.